 Straightforward exchange processes.
 If size, color, or model type is the primary issue, retailers can easily retain a sale (and a customer’s loyalty) by facilitating a smooth exchange process.
 This strategy avoids them having to return an order and made an entirely new transaction – and is a much more effective use of your fulfillment resources at a time when you’re going to be particularly stretched.

 Augmented reality.
-AR experiences are a rapidly growing trend within eCommerce, projected to be worth $60 billion by the end of this year.
+AR experiences are a rapidly growing trend within eCommerce.
 AR allows consumers to view products within the context of their own home (such as home decor and furniture) or projected onto themselves through the use of filters (apparel and makeup).

 Major brands such as Warby Parker, Sony Electronics, and Sephora have embraced AR because they allow consumers to ‘try’ products before purchasing – thereby minimizing the chance of returns.